Are you wondering about changing your hearing aid batteries on your own? These simple steps make changing the batteries a bit less complicated.

 - Insert the new battery into the battery drawer with the plus symbol + side aligned in accordance with the instructions of your hearing aid manufacturer.
 If you have accidentally put your battery in the wrong way, the battery door / drawer will not close.

 - Close the battery door / drawer.
 If you have inserted the battery correctly, some hearing aids will play a jingle through the earpiece.
 Hold the earpiece close to your ear to hear the jingle2.

-Opening your hearing aid battery door / drawer when your hearing aid is not in use is also a good way to preserve battery life.3 If you are having trouble opening the battery drawer on your hearing aid, call the Audika Hearing Care Help Line on 0800 001 726 or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9am to 5pm.
+Opening your hearing aid battery door / drawer when your hearing aid is not in use is also a good way to preserve battery life.3 If you are having trouble opening the battery drawer on your hearing aid, call the Audika Hearing Care Help Line on 0800 569 152 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).

 Knowing when your hearing aid battery is running low